+I understand that you may be curious about what the score report will show you.
 The score is broken down by each domain area.
 The sub-scores can help you identify stronger and weaker areas in case you need a retake.

 Candidates failing the exam can request a hand score of their answer sheets, in case you worry that there are stray marks or other conditions that interfered with computer scoring.
-This request costs $75 and has to be submitted within 90 days of score release.
+This request costs $75 and has to be submitted within 90 days of the score release.

 Candidates have five years from the passing date to apply for certification.
 To become certified, each exam passer must complete requirements including submitting an application for certification.

 The process of scoring the CISA exam remains the same as it continues to be scored against a passing point and converted to scaled scores.
 However, a new passing point has been established by conducting a Standard Setting Analysis on the new/updated exam blueprint.

 Of course, if you want to be sure you get a good score on CISA, it’s imperative you study properly.
 We have links to some great study aids and practice exams to help you with that.
 We also have tips for CISA exam prep to help you.

 Here are some basic tips to ensure you get a good score:

 To help ensure you get a good CISA score, you also need to understand the questions.
 In addition to knowing the format and what’s covered, it’s important to know that these are not “yes” or “no” questions or simple things you just memorize and then answer back.
 Rather, they are

 You may run across questions that seem like they have multiple possible answers.
 What can you do if there are questions that seem like they have more than one answer?
 Don’t let this trip you up.

 Do you know what CISA covers?
 To understand CISA scoring, it also helps to understand what will be on the exam.
 To that end, let’s take a look at what type of content can be found on the CISA exam.